 A writer’s biggest challenge is not what words to use or where to take the story next.
 In my experience, a writer’s biggest challenge is FINISH & FOLLOW-THROUGH, which includes writing, research, rewriting, editing, rewriting some more (as many times as it takes) and then on to publishing (traditionally or solo), launch, marketing and publicity.

-When we have written the last line and the book is finally “done,” there is still soooo much to do that we tend to want to just go back in our cave and write another book, but that will never get us published.
-We must be willing and ready to become REAL, work our butts off, RISK exposure—do whatever it takes to get our creation out into the world and see it through.
+When we have written the last line and the book is finally “done,” there is still soooo much to do that we tend to want to just go back in our cave and write another book—the pull to do so is powerful—but that won’t lead to a readership beyond friends and family.
+We must be willing and ready to become REAL, work our butts off, RISK exposure—do what it takes to get our creation out into the world and see it through.
 So what makes a writer an author?
 Honesty.
 Courage.
-Editing, and a good marketing plan—a way to take a story from the realm of ideas to the “real world.”
+Fortitude.
+Perseverance.
+Lots of ￼￼editing, and a good marketing plan—a way to take a story from the realm of ideas to the “real world.”
 Yes, we are all beautiful dreamers, but the only real way to make a dream come true… is to wake up!